UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/nip-backend/README.md

 ### Setup the database

-Only need to specifiy the database name, a username and a password.
-Place them in `db_` file in the root directory.
+To get started you only need to specifiy a database name, and a username/password for a PostgreSQL user.
+From the `./nip-backend` directory run

 ```bash
 echo -n "<name>" > ../db_name.txt